Richard Quine: Lyricist

 In addition to producing, directing and screenwriting, Quine was a lyricist.
-He wrote the lyrics "Be Prepared," a song included in the film It Happened to Jane (1959), which he also produced and directed.
+He wrote the lyrics for "Be Prepared," a song included in the film It Happened to Jane (1959), which he also produced and directed.
 In 1962, Quine wrote two songs, "Going Steady With a Dream" and "Strangers When We Meet," the latter the theme to the 1960 film of the same name, which Quine directed, and also for the film Don't Knock the Twist.
 Quine also wrote the theme song to his 1964 film Sex and the Single Girl.

 1970s

 Quine returned to acting with a role in the movie Original: Do Not Project (1972).
 In the 1970s, Quine directed The Moonshine War (1970) at MGM and a pilot for a show based on Catch-22 starring Richard Dreyfuss.